-- 1. All equipment necessary for participants in the virtual instructional program, including, but not limited to, a computer, computer monitor, and printer; and - 2.
-Access to reimbursement for all Internet services necessary for online delivery of instruction."
+- 1. All equipment necessary for participants in the virtual instructional program, including, but not limited to, a computer, computer monitor, and printer; if a printer is necessary to participate in the program - 2.
+Access to or reimbursement for all Internet services necessary for online delivery of instruction."